-Radiologic technologists, also called radiographers, perform imaging tests such as X-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI).
+Radiologic technologists perform imaging tests such as X-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI).
+They are also called radiographers.
 They work under the direction of a radiologist, who interprets the images to diagnose illness.

-Training programs in radiography are 1 to 4 years long and lead to a certificate, associate degree, or bachelor's degree.
-State requirements for licensing vary, and radiologic technologists may be registered through the American Registry of Radiologic Technologists.
+Training programs in radiography lead to a certificate, associate degree, or bachelor's degree.
+State requirements for licensing vary.
+And radiologic technologists may be registered through the American Registry of Radiologic Technologists.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.